- All Productions

-Excerpted from Alexander C.Y.
-Huang, “Shakespeare and Translation.”
+Excerpted from Alexa Huang, “Shakespeare and Translation.”
 The Edinburgh Companion to Shakespeare and the Arts, ed.
 Mark Thornton Burnett, Adrian Streete, and Ramona Wray.
 Edinburgh University Press, 2011. pp. 68-87.

 Shakespeare and Translation

 King Harry: … I will tell thee in French … Je quand sur le possession de France, et quand vous avez le possession de moi,–let me see, what then? … It is as easy for me, Kate, to conquer the kingdom as to speak so much more French. …

 Catharine: Sauf votre honneur, le Francois que vous parlez, il

 King Harry: No, faith, is’t not, Kate: but thy speaking of my

 tongue, and I thine, most truly-falsely, must needs be granted to be much at one.
 But, Kate, dost thou understand thus much English, canst thou love me?

 Literary translation is a love affair.
 Depending on the context, it could be love at first sight or hot pursuits of a lover’s elusive nodding approval.
 In other instances it could be unrequited love, and still others a test of devotion and faith.
 Or an eclectic combination of any of these events.
 Translation involves artistic creativity, not a workshop of equivalences.
 As human civilisations developed and intersected, translation emerged as a necessary form of communication and a way of life.
 It highlighted and put to productive use the space between cultures, between individuals with different perspectives, and within one’s psyche.